Mazda3: 2012 update

 The 2012 Mazda3 with Skyactiv powertrain was unveiled at the Canadian International Auto Show in Toronto, February 2011.
-It comes with Mazda's Skyactiv-G 2.0-liter, direct-injection gasoline engine, and Skyactiv-Drive 6-speed automatic or Skyactiv-MT 6-speed manual transmission.
-The chassis rigidity was increased with the use of additional high tensile steel most significantly in the center floor pan and B-pillar where reinforcement was extended 7 inches.
+It comes with Mazda's Skyactiv-G 2.0-litre, direct-injection petrol engine, and Skyactiv-Drive 6-speed automatic or Skyactiv-MT 6-speed manual transmission.
+The chassis rigidity was increased with the use of additional high tensile steel most significantly in the centre floor pan and B-pillar where reinforcement was extended 7 inches.
 Additionally, Mazda increased the number of spot welds to join suspension crossmembers to improve handling and stability.
 There are minor exterior updates: revised grille and air intakes, and a reshaped rear valance panel.
-Skyactiv models receive a blue ring around the projectors in the headlamps.
+Skyactiv models receive a blue ring around the projectors in the headlamps, a Sky Blue engine cover, as well as an optional Skyactiv specific paint color known as Sky Blue.
 Car and Driver reported that such a Mazda3 can reach estimated EPA fuel-economy ratings of 30 mpg city and 39 to 40 highway.

 Engines

+Safety

+Starting with the 2009 facelift and ever since, the Mazda3 has received a 5/5 star ANCAP rating.

-Third generation (BM/BN; 2013)
+Third generation (BM/BN/BY; 2013)

 The third-generation 2014 Mazda3 was revealed in Australia on 26 June 2013.
 It now sits atop the new Skyactiv chassis, no longer sharing the Ford C1 platform.
-It is the third vehicle to adopt the Mazda's 'Kodo' design language, after the CX-5 and the Mazda6.
+It is the third vehicle to adopt Mazda's 'Kodo' design language, after the CX-5 and the Mazda6.
+It is the first Mazda3 to not be produced under Ford's ownership of Mazda.

 It has a drag coefficient (Cd) of 0.26 for the sedan/saloon, slightly higher for the hatchback.
 Combined with the Skyactiv technology, this produces a rating from the U.S. EPA of 30 mpgus city and 41 mpgus highway for the 2-litre sedan, and one less mpg highway for the 5-door hatchback.

 Two Skyactiv engines are offered in North American markets, the 2.0-litre (with 155 hp and 150 lbft of torque) and the 2.5-litre (with 184 hp and 185 lb-ft of torque).
 The 2014 Mazda3 equipped with a 2.5-litre engine and 6-speed automatic transmission accelerates from 0-60 mph (97 km/h) in 6.9 seconds and finishes the quarter mile in 15.2 seconds at 95 mph.

 The 2.0-litre engine with the 6-speed manual transmission accelerates from 0-60 mph in 7.8 seconds and finishes the quarter-mile in 16.1 seconds.
 Initially the 6-speed manual gearbox was only for the 2.0-litre cars, and automatic transmission was standard on the 2.5, or available for the 2.0.
 In its first-drive review of the 2014 Mazda3, the auto enthusiast weblog Jalopnik stated that "once the 2.5 comes with a manual transmission, there is really no reason to buy anything else in this class."